 Wondering what to buy for the Francophile on your list?
 Check out these ideas ranging from fanciful to practical - at least one is sure to thrill your favorite French lover.

 A grammar checker can correct spelling and some grammar errors.
 While they can never replace a human, if all you need is a quick, automated check, they can find obvious mistakes and signal potential errors.
 But just how good - or bad - are they?

-If you live overseas and would like to meet more people, consider joining Internations, the world’s largest and most trusted online and offline expatriate network.
+If you live overseas and would like to meet more people, consider joining Internations, the world’s largest online and offline expatriate network.

 Online translators can be helpful as long as you're aware of their limitations.

 Que vous soyez français ou bien étudiant avec un niveau de français supérieur, vous pouvez améliorer votre orthographe et expression écrite en explorant l'univers de la Francophonie pendant 10 minutes chaque jour.